Each Breath Be Blessed, Every Hour Be Stilled

 "I want to know if you can break open the Snitch," Harry said seriously.
 "I have no idea how to open it and we might need whatever is inside, I don't want to wait."

 "Same answer as always for magical items.
-I think I could break it but I can't promise it would survive the process.
-Maybe it destroys itself if forced, maybe the thing inside of it is tied to the lock and breaking one breaks both."
+I think I could break it, but I can't promise it would survive the process.
+Maybe it destroys itself if forced, maybe the thing inside of it is tied to the lock and breaking one breaks both.
+Who knows."

 At the sound of her name Sophie perked up, halting her conversation with Ginny.
 "Yes?"